The short answer

 Rather than viewing screens as “good or bad” or “right or wrong,” thinking of them as a tool allows us to make proactive decisions.

-Dr. Michael said that it’s no different than a car—we can either be afraid to let our children drive, or we can sit with them and teach them how to do so safely, preparing them for what to expect and helping them develop lifelong skills, while putting safety guardrails in place.
+Dr. Rich said that it’s no different than a car—we can either be afraid to let our children drive, or we can sit with them and teach them how to do so safely, preparing them for what to expect and helping them develop lifelong skills, while putting safety guardrails in place.

 We need to take that same approach, sitting with our children as we introduce new devices, platform, and applications, and learn with them instead of assuming they will figure it out on their own.

-Dr. Michael pointed out that while our children will likely be more tech-savvy than us, they lack the executive functions of impulse control, future thinking, and understanding of long-term effects.
+Dr. Rich pointed out that while our children will likely be more tech-savvy than us, they lack the executive functions of impulse control, future thinking, and understanding of long-term effects.
 Remaining close and engaging with them allows us to help them through these aspects of technology.

 He urges parents to consider playing video games with their children or involving themselves in their technology.
 This can help our children feel that we are invested in what they care about, and help establish screen time as something that can be done together.